 If you have more questions regarding the draft Zone or the LUC cancellation process, project planners will be hosting two Online Question and Answer Sessions on the following dates:

 Sessions will take place via Zoom.
 Registration is required.

 How to Get Involved

 Visit the project page to find more information, sign up for email notifications, or post questions for City staff.
-Alternatively, you can contact Sara McCartney, Project Planner at email@example.com or 604-927-3993.
+Alternatively, you can contact Sara McCartney, Project Planner by email or 604-927-3993.